What is Mahuru Māori?

 You’re fully in charge!
 Set your goals and intentions at the start of the month to a level you know is realistic for you.
 This could be in a number of different ways:

-• every day for the whole month of September.
+- speaking te reo every day for the whole month

 We know for many participants it will take a conscious effort to stick to your reo Māori goals.
 But we hope you’re encouraged that you’re not alone in this challenge and together we all help to normalise the use of te reo Māori within our many communities.